nelsonjchen/mindflakes.com/content/posts/voip-ms-caller-name-blocker.md

 VoIP.ms has another feature called Call Hunting.
 The normal idea is that a DID can try multiple destinations in order.
 If the first one does not take the call, the next one gets a shot.

-That is enough rope to build something useful.
+That turned out to be enough.

 So I made a tool that registers to VoIP.ms as a normal SIP endpoint and sits first in a Call Hunting group.
 It looks at the incoming caller name and then does one of two things: